python/devguide/documenting.rst

 .. describe:: staticmethod

    Describes an object static method.
-The parameters should not include the ``self`` parameter.
 The description should include similar information to that described for ``function``.
 This directive should be nested in a ``class`` directive.

 .. describe:: classmethod